jheinz1999/HTMLParser/README.md

 In its current stage, this program will only analyze your HTML file.
 It will print out a list of the tags in the order that they appear, and will indent them to exhibit its parent/child tags.
 In addition, the program will print out how many of each tag are in the HTML file.
 This program is in a pre-alpha stage, and its functionality is extremely limited.

-Latest update: 11/21/16
+Latest update: 12/6/16
 ------------------------

-- Refined tag organization algorithm; HTMLParser now puts tags in the right place
+- Added code to ignore comments in HTML code

 Known Bugs:
 ------------